iranzo/blogpost/ztp.md

   sshPublicKey: "ssh-rsa adasdlkasjdlklaskdjadoipjasdoiasj root@xxxxXXXXxxx"'
 ```

-NOTE: This is also the CR where you will diagnose the issues in the deployment when you trigger it up, more concretely in the field `status.conditions` are all the relevant fields on the deployment status side.
+**NOTE**: This is also the CR where you will diagnose the issues in the deployment when you trigger it up, more concretely in the field `status.conditions` are all the relevant fields on the deployment status side.

-## Deployment

-### ClusterDeployment
+#### ClusterDeployment

-This element represents a Cluster as you used to see on the SaaS UI of Assisted Installer, and it's referenced from the AgentClusterInstall CR that contains the details regarding addressing, name, nodes, etc… Also this CR belongs to Hive API as an extension, it will need to have access to a `FeatureGate` mentioned in a past section called `AlphaAgentInstallStrategy`, so be sure that it's already enabled, if not you can do it using this patch:
+This element represents a Cluster as you used to see on the SaaS UI of Assisted Installer, and it's referenced from the `AgentClusterInstall` CR that contains the details regarding addressing, name, nodes, etc… Also this CR belongs to Hive API as an extension, it will need to have access to a `FeatureGate` mentioned in a past section called `AlphaAgentInstallStrategy`, so be sure that it's already enabled, if not you can do it using this patch:

 ```sh
 oc patch hiveconfig hive --type merge -p '{"spec":{"targetNamespace":"hive","logLevel":"debug","featureGates":{"custom":{"enabled":["AlphaAgentInstallStrategy"]},"featureSet":"Custom"}}}'